codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 To push bank transactions to Codat, make the following requests to the Codat API.
 All push requests are asynchronous.

-1. Push bank transactions to a target bank account using the [Create bank transactions](/accounting-api#/operations/create-bank-transactions) endpoint.
-Note that:
+### Requirements for bank transactions pushed to Xero

 - You can only push bank transactions to one target account at a time.
 - Bank transactions must be pushed in chronological order.